 He begins the paragraph quoted above with this introductory passage, proof that a topic sentence — that hoary memory from grammar school lessons! — can give power to a vital topic: "Before I leave I'd like to see our politics begin to return to the purposes and practices that distinguish our history from the history of other nations.''
 There is no transition phrase quite like the words "Before I leave . . . '' from a man coming to terms with taking leave of this life.

 McCain's book brings the reader of those earlier memoirs up to date on his last years in the Senate, particularly on his involvement in Iraq and Afghanistan debates, but, really, all of that is mostly ballast to fill out a book sharply critical of that man in the White House ("He has declined to distinguish the actions of our government from the crimes of despotic ones'' and "Flattery secures his friendship, criticism his enmity'') and disparaging of Americans' current tendency to seek comfort in their own views and to shield themselves from others' ("We are secluding ourselves in ideological ghettos.
 We don't have to debate rationally or even be exposed to ideas that contradict ours'').

-It is difficult at this passage to repress the impulse to apply to McCain the verdict of Malcolm in Shakespeare’s “Macbeth’’ at the execution of Cawdor, and to argue that nothing in his life became him like the leaving it.
-But unlike Cawdor, McCain was quite the opposite of a traitor, and at his leaving instead of a confession that marks a return to honor he leaves a guide for others who have lost their way:
+It is difficult at this passage to repress the impulse to apply to McCain the verdict of Malcolm in Shakespeare's "Macbeth'' at the execution of Cawdor, and to argue that nothing in his life became him like the leaving it.
+But unlike Cawdor, McCain was quite the opposite of a traitor, and instead of a final confession that marks a return to honor he offers a guide for others who have lost their way: